henrybennett94/Blog-It/README.md

 ## Agile Development

 The project was developed using Agile Methodology.
-User stories were mapped to a Github Projects project board to chart development progress, with four sections: 'To Do'- the backlog, 'In Progress'- initial developments, 'Bugs'- for mapping bugs encountered during testing, and 'Done'- to mark the story as completed.
+User stories were mapped to a Github Projects project board to chart development progress, with four sections: 'To Do'- the backlog, 'In Progress'- initial developments, and 'Done'- to mark the story as completed.
 User Stories were also mapped to Issues, listed in the 'Issues' tab in the Github repository, and assigned between three milestones: 'Blog Posts', 'User Authentication', and 'User CRUD'.
 A fourth milestone, 'Future Features' exists for User Stories that were assigned 'Won't' in MoSCoW prioritisation, but can be developed in future iterations.

 ### Link to Project Board